bvansomeren/ansible-kvm-guest/README.md

 =====================

-Ansible role that will set up CentOS 6 and 7 virtuals to an existing KVM hypervisor (bvansomeren.kvm) and optionally ZFS (bvansomeren.zfs)
+Ansible role that will set up CentOS 6 and 7 virtuals to an existing KVM hypervisor (bvansomeren.kvm) and optionally ZFS (bvansomeren.zfs) upcoming features:
+- More control over disks and partitioning
+- Flexible networking
+- (Some) CIS hardening
+- Installation of premade images like FreeBSD, OpenBSD or Vyos
+- Debian support

 Requirements
 ------------

-Linux with KVM and ZFS installed.
+Linux with KVM, see bvansomeren.kvm
 Currently only tested with CentOS 6 and 7.

-ZFS is optional.
+ZFS is optional, see bvansomeren.zfs
 Uses the virt-installer tool in combination with kickstart to install.

 Role Variables